 C: Color.
 Non-uniform color is another important attribute.
 Different shades of one color or entirely different colors within the same mole is a common sign of early-stage skin cancer.

 D: Diameter or size.
 Any growth that exceeds 6 millimeters across is cause for concern.
 Don’t delay in getting it checked out.

 E: Evolving.
 A patch of skin cancer rarely stays the same.
 If your mole constantly changes appearance (shape, color, size, etc.), make an appointment with your dermatologist.

-Banner Urgent Care’s medical test services are offered to all of our patients, either as a scheduled appointment or walk-in checkup.
-Regular medical tests are part of a smart self-administered healthcare plan, and Banner Urgent Care has the resources and staff to help in this regard.
+Urgent Care Extra’s medical test services are offered to all of our patients, either as a scheduled appointment or walk-in checkup.
+Regular medical tests are part of a smart self-administered healthcare plan, and Urgent Care Extra has the resources and staff to help in this regard.
 While we’re not a skin cancer specialist, our professional medical staff of physicians, nurses and others can administer a thorough check and refer you to a skin cancer specialist, if necessary.